+1 800 437 5427

 GORE LOW DRAG Filter Bags provide excellent particulate capture while allowing for greater airflow than alternatives.
 The result: less energy needed to smelt non-ferrous metals and faster and more frequent production cycles — without the risk of exceeding emissions limits.

 The key to the high performance of our filter bags is their ePTFE membranes.
-Because of our membrane’s low filter drag — the lowest available in the industry — our filters provide the highest airflow and lowest pressure drop available while also providing the highest particulate capture efficiency available to the industrial filtration market.
+Because of our membrane’s low filter resistance, our filters provide the highest airflow and lowest pressure drop available while also providing the highest particulate capture efficiency available to the industrial filtration market.

 Despite our filters’ high particulate capture, they stay “clean” and unclogged after each cleaning.
 As a result, more air can flow through the baghouse, and the evacuation process requires less energy.
 This means stable production and a lower overall cost of ownership.

 We offer a number of different ePTFE membrane filter media, each with different performance capabilities and price and can design each to fit your application.
 For the successful and energy-efficient smelting of non-ferrous metals, GORE LOW DRAG Filter Bags provide the best value and assurance that you’ll meet all environmental regulations in the most cost-effective manner.

 More than 40 years ago, Gore invented ePTFE membrane-based filter bags that quickly demonstrated their superiority (e.g. cleanability) over conventional filter bags.
 Our reputation for reliability is based on many years of experience in the field, but starts with the materials which we use.
 All our membranes are made from ePTFE (expanded polytetrafluoroethylene), essentially the most stable polymer on the planet.
 This material is

 - mechanically tough